TheOpteProject/LGL/README.md

 - A C++ compiler
 - - Boost library required (I should have fixed version issues, but I have not future proofed it)
 - bgpdump (https://bitbucket.org/ripencc/bgpdump/wiki/Home)
-- - Seems broken in Debian distros, so compile from source if needed
 - perl (5+, I think)
 - Java (8 seems to work)
 - Xserver installed for graphical tools (works well under WSL 2 in Windows)